autotelik/yams_audio_engine/README.md

 To add the player to any view :

-- Render the `datashift_audio_engine/shared/player` partial, to generate the basic HTML markup.
+- Render the `yams_audio_engine/shared/player` partial, to generate the basic HTML markup.

-- Render the `datashift_audio_engine.init_player` helper, passing in JSON to configure the player.
+- Render the `yams_audio_engine.init_player` helper, passing in JSON to configure the player.

-- Render the `datashift_audio_engine.load_playlist` helper, passing in JSON track listing to populate the player
+- Render the `yams_audio_engine.load_playlist` helper, passing in JSON track listing to populate the player

 TODO: Document the JSON schema for  data.tracks (assigned to datashift_audio.playlist = data.tracks;)